rmannibucau/batchee/README.md

 * configuration: the beanio xml configuration file (from the classloader)
 * encoding: the output file encoding
 * line.separator: the line separator to use to separate items (default is no line separator)
+* templateLocator: the `org.apache.batchee.camel.CamelTemplateLocator` to find the `org.apache.camel.ProducerTemplate` to use

 ### `org.apache.batchee.camel.CamelItemProcessor`